 BEd teacher candidates are eligible for a number of scholarships and awards.
-These scholarships and awards recognize outstanding performance in coursework, practicum and the BEd program overall.
+These scholarships and awards recognize outstanding performance in coursework, practicum, and the BEd program overall.
 On the evening prior to graduation in November, award and scholarship winners are recognized at the Bachelor of Education Awards Ceremony.
+Take a look at pictures from the 2017 Awards Night!

 Course instructors and faculty advisors may nominate teacher candidates, and TCs may nominate themselves for an award or scholarship by submitting completed nomination forms by these dates: